Rushville Fire Department

 The RFD also provides a “Smoke House” at community events (i.e. Rush Fest, July 4) and hands out safety materials, not only for children but also for adults.
 Annually for the past 20 years, RFD staff provide fire safety coloring books to grades K-3 at all county elementary schools in conjunction with Fire Prevention Week.
 In addition, the RFD is always happy to provide a tour of the fire station for any interested person or group.

-This service includes two fully equipped ambulances, both carrying hydraulic rescue tools to aid in the extrication of persons injured in traffic accidents if/when needed.
+This service includes 3 fully equipped Paramedic ambulances, with all three carrying hydraulic rescue tools to aid in the extrication of persons injured in traffic accidents if/when needed.

-The city’s ambulance service is sponsored by IU Health/Ball Memorial Hospital and provides Basic Life Support along with Advanced Life Support care through our cross trained dual roled firefighters and Advanced EMT’s.”
-The rest of this paragraph can be removed.
+The city’s ambulance service is sponsored by the IU Health/Ball Memorial Hospital and provides Basic Life Support along with Paramedic and Advanced.

 - Agility Test & Hiring Process